vatesfr/xen-orchestra/troubleshooting.md

 # Troubleshooting

-This page recap the actions to do if you have any problems with your XOA
+This page recap the possible actions to realize if you have any problems with your XOA..

 ## XOA configuration